guangzhaocs/bioinformatics-starter/README.md

-# Quickstart: Travel to Bioinformatics, AI for Health :blush:
+# Quickstart: Travel to AI in Bioinformatics and Health :blush:

 ## Domain Knowledge